ismail9k/ismail9k.com/content/blog/tailwind-css-an-unpopular-opinion-on-why-it-s-not-my-cup-of-tea.md

 ## Utility Classes

 Utility classes are useful for web design, but Tailwind overuses them.
 Utility classes should be helper classes used in specific and limited situations where they are needed, not the default dominant approach.
 For me I would consider using Tailwind if it were presented as a set of utility classes that can be added on top of a perfectly working app.
-Similar to the underscore js library, which provides functions that can be used to make things easier and faster.
+Similar to the [Underscore.js](https://underscorejs.org/) library, which provides functions that can be used to make things easier and faster.

 ## Cascading and Modifiers

 Tailwind make it difficult to take advantage of one of the main benefits of Cascading Style Sheets (CSS), which is its ability to cascade.

 For example, imagine you have a navbar that changes its style when scrolling.
-With CSS, you can simply add the class `.navbar-scrolling`, which will change the style of the navbar and its children.
+With CSS, you can simply add the class `.navbar--scrolling`, which will change the style of the navbar and its children.

 However, achieving the same effect using Tailwind requires conditionally adding/removing classes for both the navbar and each of its children.